360modder/psburn/docs/usage/embeddingresources/embeddingresources.md

 psburn can embed resources to your powershell script.
 You just need to place all files inside one directory and you can access the path to those files by using **$PSScriptRoot** or **$PSScriptTempRoot**.

-Suppose you created a directoray structure like this and message.txt is the resource file whose path you want.
+Suppose you created a directory structure like this and message.txt is the resource file whose path you want.

 ```
 resources/